ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 Ethereum 2.0 consists of a central beacon chain along with `SHARD_COUNT` shards.
 Phase 1 is primarily concerned with the construction, validity, and consensus on the _data_ of these shard chains.
 Phase 1 does not specify shard chain state execution or account balances.
 This is left for future phases.

 ## Constants

-Phase 1 depends upon all of the constants defined in [Phase 0](0_beacon-chain.md#constants) in addition to the following:

 ### Misc